The authority of Jesus. 21:23-32

 One son said "yes", but did nothing, the other son said "no", but later did the father's will.
 Doing the father's will was the issue.
 The older son, representing religious Israel, might have said "yes" to the Father's will, but did not do it.
 The younger son, the outcast, had said "no", but did it.
 The "tax collectors and the prostitutes" have done the Father's will, they "repent and believe" the kingdom message, and thus they find life.

 A belief that our standing before God is maintained and advanced by a faithful attention to the law of God, can easily undermine our initial "yes" for Jesus.
-We can easily come to believe that our continued standing before God, his approval and love, our progress in the Christian life, and our appropriation of his promised blessings, is ours by obedience to Christ.
+We can easily come to believe that our appropriation of God's promised blessings, is ours by obedience to Christ.
 This way of thinking undermines our salvation, for it is "by grace are you save, not by works, lest anyone should boast."
-The initial "yes" for the journey of faith, can be undermined if we get into the business of law-obedience.
+The initial "yes" for the journey of faith, can be undermined if we get into the business of winning brownie-points from God.
 So, let us take care that we haven't said "yes", but have then forgotten the Father's will.

-The church today is infested with the heresy of sanctification by obedience.
+The church today is infested with pietism.
 Too many church attenders have forgotten their "yes" and now seek a law-righteousness rather than a righteousness which is found in union with Christ.
-If we are to do what the Father wants, then we must learn that the Christian life is all about receiving rather than doing.
+If we are to do what the Father wants, then we must learn that the Christian life is all about receiving rather than doing - it is all about grace rather than works.

 1. Looking at v31 and 32, discuss who the two sons represent.